elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-definition-of-epidemiology-and-how-does-it-apply-to-public-health.md

 url: /learn/health-studies/questions/what-is-the-definition-of-epidemiology-and-how-does-it-apply-to-public-health
 score: -1.0
 related_article1:
-    id: 163016
+    id: 162960
-    title: What are the steps involved in forming a hypothesis for an epidemiologic investigation?
+    title: >-
+        How can the validity and causality of associations be evaluated in epidemiologic investigations?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-steps-involved-in-forming-a-hypothesis-for-an-epidemiologic-investigation
+    url: /learn/health-studies/questions/how-can-the-validity-and-causality-of-associations-be-evaluated-in-epidemiologic-investigations
 related_article2:
-    id: 162966
+    id: 162967
-    title: What is the primary focus of epidemiology in terms of disease frequency and distribution?
+    title: >-
+        How have key figures and milestones influenced the historical development of epidemiology?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-is-the-primary-focus-of-epidemiology-in-terms-of-disease-frequency-and-distribution
+    url: /learn/health-studies/questions/how-have-key-figures-and-milestones-influenced-the-historical-development-of-epidemiology
 related_article3:
-    id: 162960
+    id: 162971
+    title: >-
-    title: How can the validity and causality of associations be evaluated in epidemiologic investigations?
+        How can the validity and causality of associations be evaluated in epidemiologic investigations?
     subject: Health Studies
     url: /learn/health-studies/questions/how-can-the-validity-and-causality-of-associations-be-evaluated-in-epidemiologic-investigations
 related_article4:
-    id: 162973
+    id: 163021
+    title: >-
-    title: What are the differences between primary and secondary data in epidemiologic research?
+        What are the sources of random error in epidemiologic studies, and how can they be reduced?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-differences-between-primary-and-secondary-data-in-epidemiologic-research
+    url: /learn/health-studies/questions/what-are-the-sources-of-random-error-in-epidemiologic-studies-and-how-can-they-be-reduced
 related_article5:
-    id: 163013
+    id: 162971
-    title: How do genetic makeup and lifestyle behaviors influence individual determinants of health?
+    title: >-
+        How can the validity and causality of associations be evaluated in epidemiologic investigations?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-genetic-makeup-and-lifestyle-behaviors-influence-individual-determinants-of-health
+    url: /learn/health-studies/questions/how-can-the-validity-and-causality-of-associations-be-evaluated-in-epidemiologic-investigations
 ---

 &nbsp;